Adidas emulates 'fast fashion' model to get back on trend

 NEO can get new products into stores within 45 days as it sources more items closer to its main markets in Europe and North America rather than in Asia.
 Adidas is also speeding up processes in Asian factories and increasing automation.

-When it saw early signs that a colorful sneaker called NEO Groove was selling well, the company quickly ordered more shoes which arrived in stores within weeks.
+When it saw early signs that a colourful sneaker called NEO Groove was selling well, the company quickly ordered more shoes which arrived in stores within weeks.

 Bennett said this kind of fast fashion sells three times more quickly than seasonal products, making it more profitable.